MambaVision: A Hybrid Mamba-Transformer Vision Backbone: Results

 \subsection{Image classification}

 In Table~\ref{tab:imgnet}, we present the ImageNet-1K classification results.
-Specifically, we compare against different families of models such as Conv-based, Transformer-based, Conv-Transformer and Mamba-based and demonstrate that our model outperforms the previous efforts by a large margin, considering ImageNet Top-1 accuracy and image throughput.
-For instance, when compared to popular models such as ConvNeXt and Swin Transformers, MambaVision-B (84.2\%) ConvNeXt-B (83.8\%) and Swin-B (83.5\%), respectively, while also having significantly better image throughput.
+Specifically, we compare against different families of models such as Conv-based, Transformer-based, Conv-Transformer, and Mamba-based architectures and demonstrate that our model outperforms the previous efforts by a large margin, considering ImageNet Top-1 accuracy and image throughput.
+For example, MambaVision-B achieves higher accuracy (84.2\%) compared to ConvNeXt-B (83.8\%) and Swin-B (83.5\%), while also having significantly better image throughput.
 We observe similar trends in comparison to Mamba-based models.
 Specifically, MambaVision-B (84.2\%) outperforms VMamba-B (83.9\%) despite having considerably higher image throughput.
-We would also like to note that although our main design goal has been to the accuracy and throughput tradeoff, the MambaVision model variants have much lower FLOPs when compared to similarly-sized counterparts.
-For instance, MambaVision-B has $56\%$ less GFLOPs than MaxViT-B.
+We observe similar trends in performance comparisons with respect to other Mamba-based models.
+In addition, we would also like to note that although our main design goal has been to optimize the accuracy and throughput tradeoff, the MambaVision model variants have much lower FLOPs when compared to similarly-sized counterparts.
+For instance, MambaVision-B has 56\% less GFLOPs than MaxViT-B.